 - The mental and physical health of all individuals involved

 - Each parent’s willingness to foster a meaningful and substantial relationship with the other parent

 Protecting the future for your children and safeguarding their status after divorce is crucial to their sense of security as well as to your ability to move forward in a healthy fashion.
-Canterbury Law Group has become an authority in obtaining the most sensible child-support arrangements possible.
+Canterbury Law Group has become an authority in Phoenix and Scottsdale at obtaining the most sensible child-support arrangements possible.
 We will first attempt to collaborate with parents and related experts to design practical, child-focused arrangements for successful co-parenting and child support schedules.
 When mediation is not an option, we are powerful litigators and prepare for your case with a meticulous a creative approach.

 The standard types of Legal Decision Making (child custody)

 - Parenting Time (custody) — Determines which specific days the child will be in the custody and control of the parent or his agents.

 - Legal Decision Making — Grants one parent or both parents the right to make decisions about how a child will be raised with regard to religion, medical care, education, etc.